 Identify the traffic that is required when an endpoint is under quarantine.

-- You must have a lab endpoint on the target platform (Windows, Linux, or Mac) you can use to test the quarantine policies.
+- You must have a lab endpoint on the target operating system (Windows, Linux, or Mac) you can use to test the quarantine policies.
 You must be able to physically access the machine or to access it using RDP (Windows) or SSH (Linux, Mac).

 - You must have access to the endpoint that you want to quarantine through a sensor or saved question in the Tanium Console.